System Requirements

 Automatic Exposure Calibration

 Exposure Calibration means that the Camera App needs to capture images where the laser dot is recognizable.
+The captured images shall be balanced and match the current lighting conditions: shall neither be too dark (no laser detected) nor too bright (false laser detected).

-Camera App to perform Automatic Exposure Calibration that is going to set the right exposure levels.
+At the beginning of each stage, the Range Screen displays a special Calibration Screen and asks the Camera App to perform Automatic Exposure Calibration that is going to set the right exposure levels.
+That's how it looks:

 Important: This calibration step takes place unless you have switched the Camera App to Manual Exposure.
 In that case the values you have set manually have priority and will not be overridden by the automatic calibration.